snekpit/venom/README.md

 ### Recipe tree structure

-The goal is to be inspired by the [SolusOS2](https://github.com/SolusOS-discontinued/packages) organisation and the [Exherbo git monorepo trees](https://git.exherbo.org/) for inspiration and see where that gets us.
+The goal is to be inspired by the [SolusOS2](https://github.com/SolusOS-discontinued/packages) organisation and the [Exherbo git monorepo trees](https://git.exherbo.org/) and see where that gets us.

 Note that `base/` is reserved for critical, self-hosting systemd-nspawn container stuff that must always be in working order.
 A good example would be `readline`, because shells and compilers included in the self-hosting systemd-nspawn containers set rely on it.